FAQs

 The gestation (pregnancy) period for dogs and cats is usually between 60-65 days.

 I have a new puppy or kitten.
-What care should I plan on for their fist year?
+What care should I plan on for their first year?

 Veterinary care for puppies and kittens is as important as medical care for human babies.
 As with children, the medical care they receive in that precious first year, can make a huge difference in the quality of health they enjoy as adults.
 Ingredients for a healthy puppy or kitten include: